ChatGPT and Crunchbase API: How to Create a Plugin from Scratch

 Tutorial Objective

-• First, we’ll use GPT4 in ChatGPT for code generation.
+• ChatGPT (GPT-4) for code generation.

-• Additionally, we’ll use CodeSandbox to deploy our plugin.
+• CodeSandbox to quickly deploy our API.

-• Finally, we’ll use the Crunchbase Basic API to search for company information.
+• Crunchbase Basic API for company data.

 Initial Setup

-First Step: Create your API
+Step 1: Create your API with FastAPI

 from fastapi import FastAPI, HTTPException